-In March 2014, pursuant to the Company's Option Plan, our NEOs also received time-based restricted stock unit awards that vest annually in equal installments over four (4) years, subject to the NEO's continuous employment with us.
-Mr. Cashman received an award of 20,000 time-based restricted stock units, Ms. Shields received an award of 6,100 time-based restricted stock units, Mr. Abu-Hadba received an award of 6,100 time-based restricted stock units, Mr. Kocis received an award of 4,000 time-based restricted stock units, and Mr. Fredberg received an award of 3,200 time-based restricted stock units.
+In March 2016, pursuant to the Company's Option Plan, our NEOs also received time-based restricted stock unit awards that vest annually in equal installments over four (4) years, subject to the NEO's continuous employment with us.
+Mr. Cashman received an award of 35,000 time-based restricted stock units, Ms. Shields received an award of 8,200 time-based restricted stock units, Mr. Abu-Hadba received an award of 8,200 time-based restricted stock units.
+Mc.
+Social fet the Company in October, 2016, he did not vest in any restricted stock units and his award was forfeited.
+Dr. Gopal joined the Company as an employee in August 2016, and received an award of 52,581 time-based restricted stock units at that time.
+The size of Dr. Gopal's award, in particular, was based on his background and significant previous leadership expertise while reflecting his overall operational and strategic responsibilities and their direct relationship to stockholder value in connection with his transition to become the Company's Chief Executive Officer.
+Further, his award was set at levels determined to be necessary and appropriate for both attracting him to his role and the planned transition to CEO for which he did not receive an additional equity grant.
+Mr. Mahoney joined the Company in December 2016, and he received an award of 6,000 restricted stock units at that time, consistent with market conditions and internal equity considerations.